hello-rust/show/README.md

 * [#6: **Parameterized Tests, Macros, And Refactoring**](/episode/6) - Test data providers, Parameterized tests, AsRef trait, Macros [[Video](https://youtu.be/XJPci7GI-qg)]
 * [#7: **Parsing Dates Using Proptest And Tdd**](/episode/7) - Property testing, Quickcheck, Unit testing, Fuzzy testing, TDD [[Video](https://youtu.be/zb7SD0Jco6g)]
 * [#8: **Let's Write A Python Module!**](/episode/8) - Tutorial, FFI, pyo3, Module, Extension, Python [[Video](https://youtu.be/D9r__qxtRMQ)]

+If you have an idea for a future show, [don't hesitate to create a new issue or upvote an exiting one](/issues).

 ### Inspiration